elenavanengelenmaslova/kotlin-lambda-example-graalvm/README.md

 # kotlin-lambda-graalvm-example
-Kotlin Lambda GraalVM Example contains two CDK stacks of Kotlin Kambda on GraalVM.
+Kotlin Lambda GraalVM Example contains two CDK stacks of Kotlin Lambda on GraalVM.
 One on x86 ad one on ARM64.
 To bundle the ARM64 lambda in CDK a GitHub self-hosted runner was used on Linux ARM64, see https://blogs.oracle.com/cloud-infrastructure/post/announcing-github-actions-arm-runners-for-the-arm-compute-platform-on-oracle-cloud-infrastructure

 ## Build & Deployment from local machine